pingidentity/terraform-provider-pingfederate/docs/resources/idp_adapter.md

 - `attribute_contract_fulfillment` (Attributes Map) Defines how an attribute in an attribute contract should be populated. (see [below for nested schema](#nestedatt--attribute_mapping--attribute_contract_fulfillment))
 - `attribute_sources` (Attributes List) A list of configured data stores to look up attributes from. (see [below for nested schema](#nestedatt--attribute_mapping--attribute_sources))
-- `inherited` (Boolean, Deprecated) Whether this attribute mapping is inherited from its parent instance.
-If true, the rest of the properties in this model become read-only.
-The default value is false.
 - `issuance_criteria` (Attributes) The issuance criteria that this transaction must meet before the corresponding attribute contract is fulfilled. (see [below for nested schema](#nestedatt--attribute_mapping--issuance_criteria))

 <a id="nestedatt--attribute_mapping--attribute_contract_fulfillment"></a>